 extending SR 509?

-Extending SR 509 will ease congestion on I-5, add a southern access to Sea-Tac International Airport and improve service between industrial districts by allowing general-purpose traffic and up to 9,000 trucks daily to bypass I-5, SR 99 and local streets.
+Extending SR 509 will ease congestion on I-5, add a southern access point to Sea-Tac International Airport and improve service between industrial districts by allowing general-purpose traffic and trucks to bypass I-5, SR 99 and local streets.

 The End Result

-When finished, SR 509, the South Airport Access roadway, new I-5 lanes and improvements will become a key component of the Seattle and south King County transportation network.
+When finished, SR 509 will become a key component of the Seattle and south King County transportation network.
 When considered in conjunction with the planned Alaskan Way Viaduct improvements, the project provides a critical north-south corridor alternative to I-5 through Seattle and South King County.

-- Congestion.
-Reduces congestion on I-5 in South King County by providing an alternate north-south route to I-5 while increasing I-5 capacity.
+- Reduced Congestion.
+Fewer vehicles and less traffic on I-5 in South King County by providing an alternate north-south route to I-5.

-- Freight.
-Provides a direct route for freight and general traffic movements to and from the Puget Sound marine ports and the industrial areas of Seattle and South King County.
+- Intermodal freight mobility.
+Creating a direct route for freight and general traffic movements to and from the Puget Sound marine ports and the industrial areas of Seattle and South King County.

 What is the project timeline?